LIS Medical and Healthcare

 LIS systems are a vital part of modern healthcare.
 They have ensured fast turnaround times and the elimination of human error (for example, as a result of mislabeled samples), thus enabling an efficient and productive lab workflow and a greater degree of patient safety.

 Similarly, electronic medical records (EMR) are a must for hospitals and healthcare providers, and when integrated with LIS systems, makes it easier for providers to track patient clinical data, lab work, and other information across multiple locations.

 Inside a Medical Laboratory Information System

-Medical LIS is an automated lab data management system that processes laboratory test results and produces lab reports for use with patient care.
+Medical LIS is an automated lab data management system that processes laboratory test results and produces pathology lab reports for use with patient care.
 The physician reviews the results and interprets the tests to obtain a definitive diagnosis and plan a course of treatment.
 Lab personnel can track orders, produce requested lab reports, access historical results for patients, and generate statistical reports.